SShaarawy/Countries/README.md

 -- App gets 10 countries from below endpoint and shows them in home screen.
 (1)

--- If the users want to save the countries, they can do that by clicking the star in the same line.

--- The Countries which is starred will be shown in the saved screen.
+-- App shows the saved countries which is starred by user in the saved screen.

--- In both home and saved screens, users can access the details of any country by clicking country names.
+-- In both home and saved screens, users can access the details of any country by clicking their names.

 -- App gets the details of countries from below endpoint by using "code" parameter.
 (2)